Adam Cairns: Move to Australia

 The gold discovery in Australia was attracting universal interest and migrants were landing daily there in thousands.
 The Free Church determined to strengthen the hands of the ministers already in Australia, by sending immediately other ten or twelve at least.
 Ten young men gave their consent to go.
 They were but newly licensed, and though now to be ordained, they had no experience.
 It was needful, therefore, to secure along with them one or two ministers of standing and experience.
 Two such men were Mackintosh Mackay, of Dunoon, and the other the Rev. Dr. Cairns, of Cupar.

+Cairns and three other preachers and their families sailed on the Hurricane, leaving Glasgow in May 1853 and arriving in Hobson's Bay on 10 September that year.

 The twelve ministers, sailing some together, and others singly, in different vessels, all arrived safely in Australia.
 The sphere assigned to Dr. Cairns was Melbourne.
 It was then in a state of strange transition; passing from a small town into the dimensions of a great and populous city.
 There were two congregations of the Free Church in Melbourne at the time, but only one church, the second congregation worshipping in a rented hall.
 Cairns at once commenced his labours, preaching in the Temperance Hall in the forenoon, and in Knox’s Church in the evening.
 A large congregation sprang into existence at once.
 It was one of the largest in the southern hemisphere.
 From his first public appearance it was felt by all classes that he was to wield an immense power in the colony.
 On a valuable piece of ground on the Eastern Hill, granted by the Government, a large wooden erection was hastily run up, which served as a church for two or three years, until a more substantial building was erected.
 Here Dr. Cairns ministered to a large and attached congregation for more than twenty years.
 In 1876 he demitted his charge, constrained to do so on account of advancing years and failing strength.

+To mark the 50th anniversary of his preaching career, a Cairns scholarship was set up at the Presbyterian University College.

 He died at home in Richmond, Melbourne on 30 January 1881.